ManajMohapatra/BuildExecutableOfPythonProgram/README.md

 2. Run buildExecOnefile.bat file.
 It will create build and dist folder inside executableOnefile folder.
 3. You can run mainOnefile.exe file inside executableOne/dist folder.
 4. It will create a temporary folder with name _MEIxxxxx (**Example:** _MEI93842).
-5. It will ask for images path, so please enter relative path (**Example:** ./_MEI93842/images/).
+5. It will ask for images path, so press ENTER to select default path.
+Now the default path will be images folder inside temporary folder with name _MEIxxxxx.
->Note: Default path won't work here.